Diagnostic11 min read

 • Translate closeout pain into specific record requirements.

-• Avoid buying broad features when the first repair is narrower.
+• Avoid buying broad tools when the first repair is narrower.

-• Keep the evaluation focused on reviewability after POS close.
+• Keep the evaluation focused on records the team can check after POS close.

 The second mistake is treating every missing field as a manager failure.
 Sometimes the field is not prompted, the owner path is unclear, or the final state has no place to live.
 The record design should be inspected before blame enters the conversation.

 The third mistake is making the diagnostic too broad.
-Keep it focused on the closeout packet.
-Labor, menu, purchasing, scheduling, and guest experience may matter, but they should not blur the closeout readout.
+Keep it focused on the closeout record.
+Labor, menu, purchasing, scheduling and guest experience may matter, but they should not blur the closeout report.

 Review notes

-• Do not blame before checking packet design.
+• Do not blame before checking record design.

 • Do not combine every operations issue into one score.